 Possession or consumption of alcoholic beverages by persons under age 21.
 Wisconsin’s legal drinking age is 21.
 Persons under 21 years of age are not permitted to consume alcohol or possess alcohol, empty alcohol containers or paraphernalia (such as a beer bong).
 Guests of an individual who is under the legal drinking age are not permitted to possess alcohol, regardless of the guest’s age.

 In the presence of alcohol.
 No student, regardless of age, is permitted to be in the presence of underage consumption or possession of alcohol.

-Manufacturing/Distribution/Sales of Alcoholic Beverages.
-Distribution of alcoholic beverages to person underage is prohibited.
-No person is permitted to manufacture or sell alcoholic beverages in residence halls.
+Distribution/Manufacture/Sale of alcoholic beverages.
+Distribution of alcoholic beverages to an underage person is prohibited.
+No person is permitted to manufacture or sell alcoholic beverages in the residence halls.

-Alcohol Containers/Paraphernalia.
-Large amounts of alcohol and common source alcohol containers (e.g. kegs, party balls, half-kegs) are prohibited in all residence halls.
-Paraphernalia to deliver large quantities of alcohol or rapid intake of alcohol (e.g. funnels, beer bongs, etc.) are not permitted in the residence halls.
-Students under legal drinking age are prohibited from possessing or displaying empty alcohol containers.
+- Paraphernalia used to deliver large quantities of alcohol or rapid intake of alcohol (e.g. beer bongs) are not permitted in the residence halls.

-Inappropriate behavior while under the influence of alcohol.
-Causing a disturbance, endangering the safety of self or others, incapacitation, and/or the need for medical attention as a result of alcohol or other drug use, regardless of age, is considered a violation of policy.
+- Any behaviors associated with the allowable consumption of alcohol, but results in endangering the safety of self or others, incapacitation, and/or the need for medical attention as a result of overconsumption of alcohol is considered a violation of policy.